midnightfreddie/McpeTool/readme.md

 - `McpeTool keys` - This will list the keys in the LevelDB world store in hex format
 - `McpeTool get [--dump] <hexkey>` - Returns the data for the given key in base64 format
 	- `--dump` or `-d` flag outputs as hexdump instead
 	- `--json` or `-j` flag attempts nbt2json conversion and outputs json.
 It will not produce an error if the value is not nbt; it will output `{ "tagType": 0, "name": "" }` which doesn't represent the value.
+Not all keys are NBT!
 	- `--yaml` or `y` - exactly like `--json` but then converted to YAML
 	- Example: `McpeTool.exe get 7e6c6f63616c5f706c61796572` returns player data
 - `McpeTool put <hexkey>` - Puts a key/value pair in the database, replacing the previous value if present or creating the key if not.